vishnu-k1/netcool-NodeRed-Dashboard/README.md

 Apart from webgui widgets for those who need realtime monitoring of aggregation data can use this dashboard.

-Advantages:-
-- Economic solution to alert data visualization.
-- Dashboard serves as key for identifying anomalies
-- Provides insight on real-time alert data
-- Portable to multiple platforms
-- Easy to deploy at IBM Bluemix node-r

 Dashboard :
 ----------